linuxhistoryblg/ubm/README.md

 # ubm
 Ugly Battery Monitor - PySimpleGUI

-UBM is monitors batter percentages with psutil and draws a bargraph using PySimpleGUI hooks into TKinter.
+UBM is monitors battery percentages with psutil and draws a bargraph using PySimpleGUI hooks into TKinter.

 ![UBM.png](ubm.png)